Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 Yes, bug bombs and foggers kill wasps, hornets, and yellow jackets.

-The foggers you purchase from online stores contain an insecticide made for killing various kinds of pests in your house.
+Commercial foggers contain an insecticide made for killing various kinds of pests in your house.
+As long as the label lists them, a fogger will effectively kill wasps.

-These foggers effectively kill wasps, but how long it takes to kill them will depend on the ingredients present in the insecticide and the brand.
+Note that how long it takes to kill the wasps will depend on the ingredients present in the insecticide and the brand.

 Each bug has its own nest and places to build them; it is essential to spot these locations and prevent them from building their nests.

-Yellow Jackets are notoriously tough to find but can be easily located if observed carefully; the same goes for bees; they are generally found in the shed, attic, and chimneys.
+Yellow Jackets are notoriously tough to find but can be easily located if observed carefully.
+Bees, hornets, and wasps are generally found in the shed, attic, and chimneys.

-If you have searched for an electric fogger, you probably have come across a company called Petra; it provides a consistent spraying experience as a mosquito, mold control, and pest control fogger.
+If you’ve searched for an electric fogger, you’ll probably have come across a company called Petra.
+It provides a consistent spraying experience as a mosquito, mold control, and pest control fogger.

-PetraTools 4 Gallon Battery Powered Backpack Sprayer – Extended Spray Time...
+PetraTools 4 Gallon Battery Powered Backpack Sprayer (HD4000) – Extended Spray...

 The Petra Electric Fogger Atomizer Backpack Sprayer comes with commercial quality features: